Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Hyperbolic Graph Representation Methods

-To reduce the maps between tangent space and hyperbolic manifold, some research works, for example, \cite{liu2019HGNN}, achieve all three steps in the tangent space.
-Although this simplification can reduce some computation burden, its performance decreases as well, according to the experimental results~\cite{GIL}.
+This unified formulation reveals a fundamental computational trade-off in hyperbolic GNN design.
+To reduce the computational overhead of repeated mappings between tangent space and hyperbolic manifold, some research works (e.g., Liu et al.~\cite{liu2019HGNN}) implement all three operations entirely within the tangent space.
+While this simplification reduces computational burden, it comes at the cost of decreased performance, as demonstrated by experimental results~\cite{zhu2020graph}, highlighting the tension between computational efficiency and geometric fidelity in hyperbolic neural architectures.

+\textbf{Discussion and Summary.} Tangent space-based methods offer a practical compromise between Euclidean simplicity and hyperbolic expressiveness.
+These methods allow for relatively straightforward adaptation of existing deep learning techniques and operations (e.g., matrix multiplications, additions, non-linearities) that are well-established in Euclidean geometry, while inheriting the computational efficiency and mature optimization tools developed for Euclidean neural networks.

+However, tangent space-based approaches face inherent limitations that stem from their hybrid nature. \textit{First}, the repeated use of exponential and logarithmic maps between the manifold and its tangent space incurs significant computational overhead, especially in deep architectures or large-scale graphs where these transformations accumulate across layers. \textit{Second}, since the tangent space provides only a local linear approximation of the curved manifold, repeated projections can introduce geometric distortion, particularly in high-curvature regions or when information is propagated across long geodesic distances.

+In contrast, fully hyperbolic models preserve geometric fidelity throughout the computation by operating entirely within the curved space.
+However, this geometric consistency comes at the cost of mathematical and computational complexity, as these methods require redefining core operations (e.g., aggregation, attention mechanisms) in curved space using non-Euclidean Riemannian geometry.
+While more theoretically expressive, fully hyperbolic approaches tend to be mathematically intricate and computationally demanding, making stability and efficiency ongoing challenges in this research direction.